Elizabeth M. Allen: Career

+Obama administration

+From 2009 until 2013, Allen was a member of the communications team for Vice President Joe Biden, and was promoted to serve as deputy director of communications.
+From 2014 to 2015, she served as the director of public affairs and strategic communication for the U.S. State Department's Bureau of Educational and Cultural Affairs.
 From 2015 to 2017, Allen served as the White House deputy communications director.
 While working for Obama, she planned several "first time" presidential events, such as Obama's visit to the Arctic Circle and his meeting with federal inmates in Oklahoma.